Book Review: Clean Hands

 This also leads to some bizarrely unfounded reasoning on Valencia’s part.
 When she analyzes the scene of the supposed suicide, she’s suspicious because he was wearing his business suit from work.
 What’s so odd wearing those clothes?
 Couldn’t he have wanted to be well-dressed when his body was discovered, or wouldn’t it be logical if he was too distraught to change his clothes?
 She thinks that given his psychological state, he would’ve changed into a leather jacket he wore earlier in the novel.
 Why?
 It’s not like the leather jacket was his favorite garment or his signature look.
 In fact, earlier in the novel, the character expresses awkward shame over admitting to wearing that leather jacket.
 Why?
 What’s so embarrassing about that piece of outerwear?
 It’s a popular fashion choice, yet the character blushes as if he was caught wearing a baby bonnet and diaper on a busy New York City street.
 Yet Valencia confidently deduces that he had a powerful psychological bond with the leather jacket.
 Valencia’s assertion that he’d want to spend his final moments on Earth clad in his leather jacket isn’t backed up with any evidence or reasoning, and it makes no sense.

-Additionally, certain details are used too often.
+Additionally, certain details are used too often in Clean Hands.
 The same word is used over and over to describe different characters’ physiques, and I thought it an odd coincidence that two separate people got energy boosts from making smoothies.
 This is an easily fixed issue– all that’s needed are some synonym replacements.

 Ultimately, the ending comes too bluntly and is too open-ended to work fully.
 Too many criminals are uncaught, too many secrets are unrevealed, and too many unanswered questions are present for the abrupt act of violence to work effectively.
 Reading Clean Hands, I was disappointed at times, but I was constantly aware of just how easy it would be to make it so much better.
 With a little more depth to the characters, some firmer resolutions, and more clear-cut endings to the storylines, it could be a stellar thriller.
 Hoffman has a lot of talent as a writer, and I look forward to future novels from him, especially if he learns from his past shortcomings.